clipperhouse/netlify/content/go-generics-typeclasses.md

 These look a lot like **union types**. `int8` gets unioned into `integer` which gets unioned into `numeric`, etc.

 Another way to think of type classes is as **interfaces for operators**.
 Imagine that the `+` operator were an `Add()` method instead.
 The `numeric` type above is a lot like an `Adder` interface.

-### Inferable?

-It appears that type classes are inferable at compile time, even without declaring them – if we call a generic Sum with a non-numeric type, we can know that, yes?